 A portion of the net premiums for the segment in each period presented represents reinsurance of critical illness coverage.
 This coverage provides a benefit in the event of the diagnosis of a pre-defined critical illness.
 Reinsurance of critical illness in the Asia Pacific operations is offered primarily in South Korea, Australia and Hong Kong.
-Net premiums earned from policies including this coverage totaled \$26.0 million for the first quarter of 2007, compared to \$11.7 million for the comparable prior-year period.

-Foreign currencies in certain significant markets, particularly the Australian dollar and the South Korean won, have strengthened against the U.S. dollar in the first quarter of 2007, as compared to the same period in 2006.
-However, the Japanese Yen has weakened against the U.S. dollar during the same respective period.
-The overall effect of changes in local Asia Pacific segment currencies was an increase in net premiums of approximately \$5.5 million in the first quarter of 2007, as compared to the same period in 2006.
+Net premiums earned from this coverage totaled \$35.0 million and \$90.9 million during the third quarter and first nine months of 2007, respectively, compared to \$12.6 million and \$47.4 million during the third quarter and first nine months of 2006, respectively.
+Foreign currencies in certain significant markets, particularly the Australian and New Zealand dollars, have strengthened against the U.S. dollar during the first nine months of 2007.
+The overall effect of changes in local Asia Pacific segment currencies was an increase in net premiums of approximately \$13.6 million and \$27.6 million for the third quarter and first nine months of 2007, respectively.

-Net investment income increased \$2.2 million in the current quarter compared to the prior-year quarter.
-This increase was primarily due to growth in the invested assets in Australia, along with an increase in allocated investment income.
+Net investment income increased \$2.1 million in the current quarter compared to the prior-year quarter, and \$6.1 million for the nine months ended September 30, 2007 compared to the nine months ended September 30, 2006.
+This increase was primarily due to growth in the invested assets in Australia.
 Investment income and investment related gains and losses are allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support the segment business volumes.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.

-Other revenues decreased by \$0.1 million for the first quarter of 2007, as compared to the same period in 2006.
-The primary source of other revenues in 2007 and 2006 has been fees from financial reinsurance treaties, which increased to \$2.1 million during the first quarter of 2007 from \$1.1 million during the first quarter of 2006.
-In previous quarters, a portion of the fee income generated by certain Asia Pacific financial reinsurance treaties was reflected in the U.S. financial reinsurance segment.
-Beginning with the first quarter of 2007, all of the fee income from the Asia Pacific-based financial reinsurance treaties is included within the Asia Pacific segment with reimbursement to the U.S segment for costs incurred by U.S. personnel.
-The first quarter of 2006 included \$0.6 million of other revenue generated by the recapture of a modified coinsurance treaty in Hong Kong.
-Additionally, during the first quarter of 2007, other revenues were reduced by \$0.5 million associated with a funds withheld treaty in Hong Kong.
+Other revenues increased by \$0.9 million for the third quarter of 2007, as compared to the same period in 2006, and increased by \$1.8 million for the nine months ended September 30, 2007, as compared to the same period in 2006.
+The primary source of other revenues in 2007 and 2006 has been fees from financial reinsurance treaties.
+Prior to 2007, a portion of the fee income generated by certain Asia Pacific financial reinsurance treaties was reflected in the U.S. financial reinsurance segment.
+Beginning in 2007, all of the fee income from the Asia Pacific-based financial reinsurance treaties is included within the Asia Pacific segment with reimbursement to the U.S. segment for costs incurred by U.S. personnel.

-Loss ratios were 80.5% and 79.3% for the first quarter of 2007 and 2006, respectively.
+Loss ratios were 82.3% and 75.1% for the third quarter of 2007 and 2006, respectively, and 79.8% and 77.4% for the nine months ended September 30, 2007 and September 30, 2006, respectively.
+The increased loss ratio for the third quarter of 2007 was largely due to more favorable mortality experience in 2006.
 Loss ratios will fluctuate due to timing of client company reporting, variations in the mixture of business being reinsured and the relative maturity of the business.
 Death claims are reasonably predictable over a period of many years, but are less predictable over shorter periods and are subject to significant fluctuation.

-Policy acquisition costs and other insurance expenses as a percentage of net premiums were 13.2% for the first quarter of 2007, as compared to 15.8% for the first quarter of 2006.
-The ratio of policy acquisition costs and other insurance expenses as a percentage of net premiums will generally decline as the business matures, however, the percentage does fluctuate periodically due to timing of client company reporting and variations in the mixture of business being
+Policy acquisition costs and other insurance expenses as a percentage of net premiums were 9.5% during the third quarter of 2007, as compared to 11.6% for the third quarter of 2006.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums were 12.1% during the nine months ended September 30, 2007, as compared to 14.4% for the nine months ended September 30, 2006.
+The ratio of policy acquisition costs and other insurance expenses as a percentage of net premiums were periodically due to timing of client company reporting and variations in the mixture of business being reinsured.